 Tell Stories That Make Products Feel Personal

-Think about what makes your product unique.
+Think about what makes your offering unique when writing product details.
 Every item has a story behind it.
 Tap into the experience to motivate buyers with feeling instead of logic.

 Add Social Proof to Your Product Pages

-Few things motivate humans as well as social assurance.
+Few things motivate humans more than social assurance.
 When you know other people are happy with an item, you become more likely to purchase it.
 That’s one of the reasons you see so many of your friends online asking for recommendations when they need things like lawn care, new hairstylists, or vehicles.
-Everyone wants input and validation before they spend money.
+Everyone wants input and validation before they spend money!

-You can add social proof to your product description page by including quotes from real-life customers.
-Often, you can pull quotes from your social media pages.
+You can add social proof to your product description page by including quotes from real-life customers from your e-commerce business.
+Alternatively, pull product reviews from your social media pages and publish relevant information in your product marketing copy.
+Research shows that 95% of consumers read customer reviews online before shopping.

 Include a Call to Action (CTA)

-Sometimes, people want you to tell them what to do.
-A good call to action removes doubt and tells shoppers how to act.
+Sometimes, people want you to tell them what to do!
+A good call to action removes doubt, addresses pain points, and tells shoppers how to act.
+It’s one of the most important elements of any product page.

 Some of the best CTAs are straightforward, simple phrases like: